codesandbox/open-in-codesandbox/CONTRIBUTING.md

 1. Create a new fully-qualified tag, for example `v1.0.1`.
 2. Test against this tag with an example repository as appropriate.
 3. Move the major version tag, for example `v1`, to match the new version.
+4. Create a Release in GitHub, including publication to the Marketplace.

 When releasing a breaking change to the action: